-The reason why we chose black for behind the TV is because the screen blends into the accent wall and this works well when you are watching the TV.
+The reason why we chose black for behind the TV is that the screen blends into the accent wall, and this works well when you are watching the TV.

-We have quite low ceilings in our basement so the large vertical stripes give the illusion of a higher ceiling, they also gave the wall some dimension.
+We have quite low ceilings in our basement, so the large vertical stripes give the illusion of a higher ceiling; they also give the wall some dimension.

 The old gas fire